Albert0i/Redis-Stack-Tutorial/README.md

 ```
 Value before decimal point is actual calculated score; value after decimal point is random number.

-To find out how the size of the queue:
+To find out the size of the queue:
 ```
 ZCARD queue:123
 ```